-In this way the borrower eliminates the risk of rising interest rates; concurrently the advantage of sinking interest rates is given up and now lies with the counterparty.
+Using such instruments, the borrower may eliminate or reduce the risk of rising interest rates; concurrently the advantage of sinking interest rates is given up and now lies with the counterparty.

-8.2 Securities and collateral agreements
+8.2 Security interests and collateral agreements

-As anticipated above, the most common form of security over real estate is a mortgage (ipoteca); in the case an investor intends to buy real estate borrowing money from a lender (usually a bank), the lender will normally require a mortgage over the property.
-It is also common for the shareholder(s) in a borrower company to grant a pledge (pegno) over the shares in the property owning company, and for borrowers to grant:
+As anticipated above, the most common form of security interest over real estate is a mortgage (ipoteca); if an investor intends to buy real estate borrowing money from a lender (usually a bank), the lender will normally require a mortgage over the property.

+It is also common for the shareholder(s) in a borrowing company to grant a pledge (pegno) over the shares in the property-owning company, and for borrowers to grant:

-- a pledge over, inter alia, each bank account held by the borrower itself in relation to the relevant transaction; - an assignment of the rent receivables; - an assignment of any other receivables (e.g. construction contracts, sale and purchase agreements, etc.); and - a loss payee clause an assignment of the receivables deriving from insurance policies relating to the real estate investment).
+- a pledge over, inter alia, each bank account held by the borrower itself in relation to the relevant transaction; - an assignment by way of security of the rent receivables (and relevant guarantees); - an assignment by way of security of any other receivables (arising from e.g. construction contracts, insurance policies, sale and purchase agreements, etc.); and - a loss payee clause and assignment of the receivables deriving from insurance policies relating to the real estate investment).